The Apple-1 Registry

 White 6502 and plastic film decoupling caps.

-Until November 2019 it was wrongly specified as CPU 6800.
+Until November 2019, it was wrongly specified as having a 6800 CPU.
 It is, as usual, the 6502.

 History

 Joe Altieri of San Mateo (California, USA) owned the Apple-1.
-According to Joe Altieri, he bought it from Steve Jobs late 1975 at a Homebrew Computer Club meeting.
+According to Joe Altieri, he bought it from Steve Jobs in late 1975 at a Homebrew Computer Club meeting.

-Donated to PBS (public TV) fund-raising auction for a public radio station in Astoria and sold to Janet Keim for US$ 90.
-Dag Spicer (a computer historian and curator from the CHM) did the authentication of this Apple-1.Maybe it was donated by a member of the Homebrew Computer Club.
+Donated to a PBS (public TV) fundraising auction for a public radio station in Astoria and sold to Janet Keim for US\$90.
+Dag Spicer (a computer historian and curator from the CHM) authenticated this Apple-1.
+It may have been donated by a member of the Homebrew Computer Club.

 On loan to CHM by Ian Lynch Smith.